 Athens State University complies with section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990 including all updated regulations and guidance.
 Athens State University strives to provide a dynamic and appropriate instructional environment and workplace to meet the needs of students, employees and citizens of the communities served.
 It is the policy of the University that a good faith effort shall be made to meet the accommodation requests of persons with disabilities.
 Athens State University employees and citizens should contact the Office of Human Resources, (256) 216-3314, to complete the procedure for requesting an accommodation.
-Students with disabilities may contact Accessibility Services (formerly Disability Services), located on the ground floor of McCandless Hall in Room 16, (256) 233-8143.
+Students with disabilities may contact Accessibility Services (formerly Disability Services), located in the Sandridge Student Center Room 122, (256) 233-8143, accessibility.services@athens.edu.